kolenaIO/kolena/docs/metrics/bleu.md

     = 0.703
     $$

-??? info "Step 4: Calculate BLEU"
+??? example "Step 4: Calculate BLEU"
     Combining our n-Gram overlap and Brevity Penalty, our final BLEU score is:

     $$